 The following guidelines were approved by the Certification/Recertification committee of the National CPS Board:

 - During a seat check, it is always best to have the child present.

 - Instructors and technicians are strongly encouraged to make every effort to do an actual safety seat checkup.

-- If an actual caregiver is not available, the instructor/technician proxy may choose a mock scenario, where a colleague acts out the part of the parent.
+- BETTER: If an actual caregiver is not available, the instructor/technician proxy may choose a mock scenario, where a colleague acts out the part of the parent.

 - It is strongly encouraged that you enter your seat checks throughout your certification cycle, rather than waiting until near your certification expiration date.

 Real or mock, the verifying instructor or technician proxy must feel confident in your ability to communicate accurate information to a parent or caregiver and double-check that the installation and paperwork are correct.

 Real or mock, an actual vehicle must always be used for seat checks.

 For more information: Please refer to our Policies & Procedures Manual.